SticsRPacks/SticsRFiles/README.md

 [![DOI](https://zenodo.org/badge/187986787.svg)](https://zenodo.org/badge/latestdoi/187986787)
 <!-- badges: end -->

-The goal of SticsRFiles is to perform manipulations of the Stics model files either on XML files (used by the JavaStics GUI) or on text files used by the model fortran executable.
+The goal of SticsRFiles is to perform manipulations of the [STICS](https://www6.paca.inrae.fr/stics_eng/) model files either on XML files (used by the JavaStics GUI) or on text files used by the model fortran executable.

 The basic functionnalites allows to read parameters names and values through XML queries and replace parameters values in files.
 A starting